adityaSomak/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have joined Microsoft Research India as a Postdoctoral Researcher where I will be working with the NLP team (primarily with Dr. Monojit Choudhury), exploring applications of model-based knowledge integration approaches for natural language inferencing.
+I have joined Microsoft Research India as a Postdoctoral Researcher where I am working with the NLP team (primarily with Dr. Monojit Choudhury), exploring applications of model-based knowledge integration approaches for natural language inferencing.
 Knowledge integration has three aspects: knowledge acqusition, representation and reasoning.
 While my former efforts had a higher concentration on the latter two; at MSR, I plan to work on some aspects of acquisition such as weighted rule learning in probabilistic logics.